-The only snag with Access is that unless you use one of the pre-created system templates, you need to plan and design the system and the database objects (the tables, forms, reports and queries) used in that system.
-And this is what takes time and learning to do.
+The only disadvantage with Access is that unless you use one of the pre-created system templates, you need to plan and design the system and the database objects (the tables, forms, reports and queries) used in that system.
+This is what takes time and learning to do.